Informatiesystemen/Informatiesystemen/project_s4549775.md

 This means that for every instance of product, there is at most one tuple in $f$, or formally $\forall t_1 = (u_1, v_1), t_2 = (u_2, v_2): u_1 = u_2 \rightarrow t_1 = t_2$.
 That means that if we already have a tuple $(product_1, price_1)$, we cannot add an additional tuple with $product_1$, so we can only assign one price per product.

+## Week 6

+In week 5 we already talked about integrity constraints, and uniqueness constraints specifically.
+This week we will look at some other specific Integrity Constraints, what their semantics are, and how they are used.

+### Occurrence Frequency Constraints

+### Total Role Constraints

+### Set Constraints

 # Evaluation

 ## Week 1